Edge AI Computing (TensorRT)

 Smart Quality Inspection

-Mobile manipulators equipped with cameras can perform quality checks on the fly.
-As the robot moves past shelves, it detects missing labels or damaged packaging instantly using object detection models.
+Mobile manipulators with cameras can inspect quality on the move.
+As they cruise by shelves, they catch missing labels or busted packaging right away with object detection.

 Human Pose Estimation